svenssonaxel/diff-format/MAIN.md

   * A dollar sign (`$`) meaning the rest of the content line (but not the newline marker) is included in the content.
 * Any number of CR characters and a newline character

-A snippet line consists of
+A snippet activation line consists of
 * A number of snippet markers equal to the number of snippet columns.
   Each snippet marker is either:
   * A caret (`^`) indicating the activation of a named snippet for that column.
-    The snippet remains active until another snippet line with a caret (`^`) in the same column, or until the end of the hunk.
+    The snippet remains active until explicitly deactivated, another snippet is activated for that column, or the hunk ends.
+    At least one of the snippet markers must be a caret (`^`).
-  * A space (` `) indicating no change for that snippet column.
+  * A comma (`,`) indicating no change for that snippet column.
-* A hash (`#`).
+* A colon (`:`).
 * The name of the snippet.
-  As a special case, if the name is the empty string, the indicated snippet columns are deactivated.
+* Any number of CR characters and a newline character.

+A snippet deactivation line consists of
+* A number of snippet markers equal to the number of snippet columns.
+  Each snippet marker is either:
+  * A dollar sign (`$`) indicating the deactivation of the named snippet for that column.
+    At least one of the snippet markers must be a dollar sign (`$`).
+  * A comma (`,`) indicating no change for that snippet column.
+* A colon (`:`).
-* Any number of CR characters and a newline character
+* Any number of CR characters and a newline character.

 A snippet name may be used several times, but the content must match.